CleanScan

 1. The Work Is Invisible

-The goal is simple: when a facility manager wonders "did the cleaning crew actually come last night?", the answer should be available without picking up the phone.
+The goal is simple: when a facility manager wonders "did the cleaning crew come last night?", the answer should be available without picking up the phone.

 2. No Response System for Complaints